denten-courses/narrative/README.md

 ### Week 14: Story and Discourse

+- "Forms of Time and of the Chronotope in the Novel" in *The Dialogic Imagination* (1981) by Mikhail Bakhtin.
 - Selections from *Story and Discourse: Narrative Structure in Fiction and Film* (1978) by Seymour Chatman.
 - "Story and Discourse in the Analysis of Narrative" by Jonathan Culler in *The Pursuit of Signs* (1981).